 - Implement hiring practices that don’t promote bias

 According to Gallup, when it comes to seeking a new role, women are consumers of the workplace.
-They’re not just looking for a role that matches their skill set, but also one that best fits into their life as it is today.
+They’re not just looking for a role that matches their skill-set.
+They’re looking for a role that best fits into their life as it is today.
 For instance, if they’re raising a young family, a rigid workplace is not ideal.

 The three biggest factors that women look at when considering new jobs are: